Pressure Vessel Construction Materials

 PED (Pressure Equipment Directive) in Europe:

-- This directive outlines the standards for the design and fabrication of pressure equipment for the European market.
+• This directive details design and fabrication standards for pressure equipment used in the European market

 NR-13 in Brazil: